 “The Tearaways take you back to when music was to be enjoyed.
-A driving beat and lyrics you can understand and associate with.
+Driving Beat and Lyrics you can understand and associate with.
 All self written.
-Great image and great live band too.
-Come back soon boys” Billy Butler BBC Radio Merseyside // Cavern Club DJ 1964/71
+Great Image and Great live band too — great version of Badfinger’s Baby Blue and Bee Gees New York Mining Disaster.
+Come back soon boys.”
+Billy Butler / BBC Radio Merseyside and Cavern Club DJ 1964/71

 “Finally made it to a Tearaways show!
 So much fun — they rocked the place.
 Everyone should go see this band when they have the chance.
 Make the chance.
 I can only begin to describe it — I’m still trying to work it all out in my brain this morning.
 Musically, they are technically awesome; but they play rough and raw — sometimes packing 7-8 on stage w guests.
 Their covers are INSANE!!
 They opened with The Ramones’ Do You Remember Rock ‘n’ Roll Radio, but play strong, familiar, approachable originals too.
 (Does it count as a cover when you do Sugar, Sugar by The Archie’s, but you bring up Ron Dante to sing it?).
 So much contrast and contradiction.
 They are olde(er) and have played together in some form or fashion since 1981; yet they still sound young, produce new music and tour.
 They are at once classic Santa Barbara Beach, British Invasion and a bit of Punk — not above Pure Pop or a camp-y lyric, but never, EVER lose their edge and attitude.
 They are older so have a perspective; they’re serious about the gig but not taking anything too seriously.
 And don’t even get me started on the crowd.
 Last night reminded me, again, of everything I love about small venue live music – especially Rock n roll.
 Just go see them when you’re in LA, ok?”
 Michael Falcon